 Thank you for visiting The Sharing Foundation website!
 We appreciate your interest in TSF and encourage you to check out our photo galleries and Program pages.

 Cambodia reopened on November 1st!
-While our children were happily attending Beltei 3 days a week in November and December, they are now back home at the RCC studying remotely again due to the Omicron variant and it’s easy transmissibility.
-The tutors have returned for afternoon sessions however.
-The tutors continue to be a real positive in assisting our children in keeping up with their studies.
+Our children are happily attending Beltei 3 days a week and have been reunited with their classmates.
+The tutors in math and chemistry have returned for afternoon sessions for our middle schoolers.
+Elephant is still looking to employ tutors for our 11 and 12th graders in math and science.
+The tutors are a real positive force in assisting our children in keeping up with their studies.

 Our English Language school resumed in person classes at 5:30 and 6:30 pm daily.
 The discussions can be quite lively and they have started to do some debating in class which is exciting.